$15.00 – $30.00

 - Light: Part Shade (2-5 hrs. direct sun), Full Sun (5+ hrs. direct sun)

 - Height: 30’+

 - Flower: Red, Yellow, Feb-Mar

 - Fruit: Two winged Samara, May-Jun.

 - Natural Habitat: Riparian, Mesic Forests, Floodplain/Marsh, Bottomland Deciduous Forest,

-A medium sized deciduous tree.
+Acer rubrum or the Red Maple is a medium sized deciduous tree.
 The green leaves are opposite and palmately lobed, turning a vibrant orange-red color in the fall.
 Early spring brings red, showy flowers.
 Red winged seeds (samaras) become present in the Summer.
 It is a host species for a variety of moth larvae: Baltimore Bomolocha, Orange-humped Mapleworm, Maple Looper, and more.
 Red Maples are also beneficial to other wildlife such as birds, deer, and squirrels for browse and shelter.